t-shoemaker/2024_dtl_lm-interpretability/chapters/04_ngram-models.md

 plt.show()
 ```

-Bigrams with $p(w2|w1) \approx 1.0$ contain very little information: the second
+Bigrams with $p(w2|w1) \approx 1.0$ contain very little information.
+The second
-word always follows the first.
-When there are a lot of these, that boosts the
+word always follows the first, so less information is required to encode this
-information values across the bigrams.
-Likewise, bigrams with $p(w2|w1) \approx
+relationship.
+Likewise, bigrams with $p(w2|w1) \approx 0.0$ have a lot of
-0.0$ have a lot of information: the second word follows many words, not just
+information: the second word follows many words, not just the first one, so
-the first one.
-That raises the information value for this particular bigram.
-But the bimodal distribution makes this all a wash.
-Bigrams at either side of
-the probability mass cancel each other out, creating the slope in information
+more information is required to encode the possibility of observing this
+particular sequence.

+You likely see where this is going: the bimodal distribution means there is a
+broad range of information values, with values clustered at the two ends of the
+data.
+This creates a gradually increasing line in the cumulative density plot
-scores we see above.
+above.
 As we move to bigram generation, keep this in mind.

 ### Generation